chyde-clearwater/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_nomenclature.rst

 .. seealso::
    :ref:`Simplify vendor unit conversions with UoMs<inventory/products/uom-example>`

-After the order is placed, navigate to the *Barcode* app to receive the :ref:`vendor shipment
+After the order is placed, navigate to the :menuselection:`Barcode` app to receive the :ref:`vendor shipment
 <barcode/operations/scan-received-products>`.

 .. example::